 Total residues | Number of amino acids in the predicted structure. |

-Confidence scores derive from ensemble agreement—residues where all four models predict similar conformations receive high scores, while variable regions receive lower scores.
+The reported error estimates derive from ensemble disagreement—residues where all four models predict similar conformations receive lower error values, while variable regions receive higher values.
 These scores particularly help identify:

 ImmuneBuilder addresses several needs in antibody and immune receptor research: